 Sportsmanship is a core value of the NCAA.

-The NCAA Committee on Sportsmanship

-and Ethical Conduct has identified respectand integrity as two critical elements

-of sportsmanship and launched an awareness

-and action campaign at the
+The NCAA Committee on Sportsmanship and Ethical Conduct has identified respect and integrity as two critical elements of sportsmanship and launched an awareness and action campaign at the NCAA Convention in January 2009.

-NCAA Convention

-in January 2009.

-Athletics administrators may download materials and view best practices ideas at the website below:
+Athletics administrators may download materials and view best practices at the website below: www.NCAA.org/sportsmanship, then select the "Resources/Best Practices" tab.

-www.NCAA.org/sportsmanship

-2010 and 2011 NCAA® MEN'S AND WOMEN'S SOCCER RULES
+2012 AND 2013 NCAA MEN'S AND WOMEN'S SOCCER RULES